-Koula Charitonos is a co-I on the Fleming Fund: Tackling Antimicrobial Resistance Project that explores how professional learning can strengthen surveillance of drug resistance and laboratory capacity.
-We are working with Mott MacDonald and UK Department of Health and Social Care to identify needs and to design, implement and test a series of learning events to support capacity building.
-This work takes place over the period 2018-2022 in Low-Middle Income Countries worldwide.
+Koula is the Academic Lead (Learning) in the OU-led Fleming Fund: Tackling Antimicrobial Resistance Project (UK Aid, 2018-2021) that examines how professional learning can strengthen surveillance of drug resistance and laboratory capacity.
+We are working with Mott MacDonald and the UK Department of Health and Social Care, as well as colleagues in STEM Faculty and partners in specific LMICs to design a global curriculum on AMR and implement and test a series of learning events to support capacity building.
+This work takes place over the period 2018-2021 in Low-Middle Income Countries worldwide.

-She is representing the OU in the Connected Learning in Crisis Consortium that promotes, coordinates, and supports the provision of quality higher education in contexts of conflict, crisis and displacement through connected learning.
+Koula serves as the OU co-lead in the Connected Learning in Crisis Consortium that promotes, coordinates, and supports the provision of quality higher education in contexts of conflict, crisis and displacement through connected learning.

 Koula has also led the following research projects: